 Never mind my gigantic pig looking nose, you know I was not born with a nose this big and it was not shaped like this either, I have my mothers nose but now it looks like her nose takes after my nose.
 It has a line that seems to be separating my nose in half and that’s thanks to my dry sinuses that I would try to alleviate with pressing my palm against my nose and push my nose up and sideways, by the time my mother told me to stop doing it , it was already too late.

 Hopefully one day I’ll be affluent enough to afford laser therapy and other procedures, lotions and oils that remove scars and spots that have been embedded in the skin for years, if not then I guess I’ll never wear a bikini bottom ever in my life because my bum does not only have the leopard print but it also has stretch marks and trust me that is a combination that would make you vomit.

 On the 4th of January 2019 I was at the beach but I did not swim, I was there to monitor my two eight year old twin cousins and something got to me.
 I saw many children between the ages of 4 to 11 wearing bikinis and some of them were leopard print like me but they did not give an inch , they were happy and joyous and care free, for a second I also wished I was carefree like they were they seemed so happy and ecstatic and did not even seem to notice the spots and scars all over their thighs and legs.

 If I have a daughter or son who is leopard print like me I will teach them to love themselves no matter what they look like because nothing can get to you if you have profoundly entreched confidence and self love.

-Written by Sinenhlanhla londiwe Meyiwa Magcaba, a depressed sexual violence survivor and aspiring writer who wants to change the black communities beliefs and norms explicitly through her writings
+Sinenhlanhla londiwe Meyiwa Magcaba is a depressed sexual violence survivor and aspiring writer who wants to change the black communities beliefs and norms explicitly through her writings